DM45/20_mood/README.md

 # How to install

-Copy this repository and host
+Copy this repository and host it

 # How to add new quote